dyne/-restroom-template-minimal/README.md

 # -restroom-template-minimal
-Minimal version of restroom-template for production
+Minimal version of restroom-template for production and dockerfiles